arielf/cuts/README.md

     $ paste <(cut -d, -f1 file.csv) <(cut -d"\t" -f2 file.tsv)
 ```

-but that requires too much typing (3 commands & too much shell
+but that requires too much typing (3 commands & shell-magic),
-magic), while still not supporting regex-style separators and
-offsets from end.
+while still not supporting regex-style delimiters and offsets from end.

 Compare the above to the much simpler, and more intuitive, `cuts` version,
 which works right out of the box, in any shell: